 The Optovue iVue OCT is state-of-the-art technology that lets doctors see beneath the surface of your retina, where signs of disease first appear.
 Traditional eye exams and retinal photography do not provide this level of detail.
-This can help Dr. Boyle detect common eye diseases.
+This can help Dr. Forstrom detect common eye diseases.

 Diabetic Retinopathy occurs when there is damage to the blood vessels in the retina caused by complications of diabetes.
 A recent CDC study reported that diabetic retinopathy affects approximately 1/3 of the diabetic population.
 The eye disease, if not detected and treated, can severely affect vision.